 Celebrating 93 years since his birth, we pay tribute to Mexican narrator and essayist Carlos Fuentes, one of the most important writers of Spanish literary history and of what was known as the Latin American Boom.
 In this article, we review part of his life and work and share some of his best books.

 Of Mexican parents, Carlos Fuentes Macias was born in Panama on November 11, 1928.
-However, as his father was a diplomat, he had the opportunity to live in different cities around the world and amid an intensely intellectual environment.
+However, as his father was a diplomat, he had the opportunity to live in different cities around the world and in an intensely intellectual environment.
 He lived in Santiago de Chile and Buenos Aires, where he was influenced by notable cultural personalities.
 At the age of 16, he arrived in Mexico to begin high school, where he forged his entire literary career and his own identity.
 Although he studied law at the National Autonomous University of Mexico, literature was his passion and treasure.

 Influenced by authors such as James Joyce and William Faulkner, he used many of their literary strategies (a plurality of points of view, chronological fragmentation, ellipsis, interior monologue, etc.) to create a work that, in turn, would strike a deep chord in Mexican culture.
 And he became known as a writer at the age of 26.
 Los días enmascarados (Masked Days, 1954) was his first book of short stories, which was well-received by critics and the public.
 In these stories, some say that many of his concerns that he would also address in many of his other books were already evident.